droserasprout/strudel-tracks/README.md

 Go to https://strudel.cc, copypaste code, press "play".

 Strudel is like TidalCycles, but with JavaScript syntax.
 Works in any browser via WebAudio.

+## Tips and tricks

+- put it in quotes. or remove.

+## Questions

+- somecycles apply to multiple
+- performance